soy-oslab/soy-log-generator/README.md

 GENERATOR_FILES=[{"filename":"/var/log/*log","hotFilter":["error","failed","critical"]},]
 ```

-Run the docker image by using below command.
+Run the docker image by using the below command.

 ```bash
 sudo docker run --env-file ./.env --name generator-test generator
 ```

-If you want to change the config setting in the container, you can restart by send the interrupt signal to process
+If you want to change the config setting in the container, you can restart by sending the interrupt signal to process

 ```bash
 sudo kill -s SIGINT $PID
 ```

 However, you must not give a relative path in the container configuration file.
-It will cause unexpected behavior in the analyzing.
+It will cause unexpected behavior in the analysis.